 5- Take the waffle out of your language

 These are just a few of the many tools and techniques we offer on our Assertiveness courses.
-Everyone’s individual situations are taken into account and our material is adapted to suite the distinctive needs of each delegate.
-Our courses are a great place to practise new ways of choosing behaviour that will work for you.
+Everyone’s individual situations are taken into account and our material is adapted to suit the distinctive needs of each delegate.
+Our courses are a great place to practise new ways of choosing behaviours that will work for you.

 Come along to one of our One Day Assertiveness Courses or Two Day Assertiveness Courses.

 Impact Factory runs